UPDATE 2-Japan's top banks lay out cost-cutting plans amid lending gloom

 SMFG and Mizuho reiterated their forecasts for a drop in annual profits, while MUFG retained its projection for a small 2.5 percent rise, as the banking sector also faces headwinds on the regulatory front due to stricter global capital rules.

-Basel III rules require lenders to set aside more capital for risky assets such as loans - aimed at preventing the recurrence of the financial crisis a decade ago.
-(Reporting by Taiga Uranaka; Editing by Himani Sarkar and Edmund Blair)
+Basel III rules require lenders to set aside more capital for risky assets such as loans - aimed preventing the recurrence of the financial crisis a decade ago.
+(Reporting by Taiga Uranaka; Editing by Himani Sarkar)